1. Select A/B Test in your project

 Variations are the different code paths you want to experiment on.
 Enter a unique variation key to identify the variation in the experiment and optionally a short, human-readable description for reporting purposes.

 You must specify at least one variation.
-There is no limit to how many variations you can create.
+There’s no limit to how many variations you can create.

 You can opt to define audiences if you want to show your experiment only to certain groups of users.
-See [Define attributes](🔗) and [Create audiences](🔗).
+See [Define audiences and attributes](🔗).

 [Add events](🔗) that you’re tracking with the Optimizely SDKs as metrics to measure impact.
 Whether you use existing events or create new events to use as metrics, you must add at least one metric to a experiment.
 To re-order the metrics, click and drag them into place.